Alan Freed: In popular culture

 On January 23, 1986, Freed was part of the first group inducted into the Rock and Roll Hall of Fame in Cleveland.
 In 1988, he was also posthumously inducted into the National Radio Hall of Fame.
 On December 10, 1991, Freed was given a star on the Hollywood Walk of Fame.
 The VH1 series Behind The Music produced an episode on Freed featuring Roger Steffens.
 In 1998, The Official Website of Alan Freed went online with the jumpstart from Brian Levant and Michael Ochs archives as well as a home page biography written by Ben Fong-Torres.
 On February 26, 2002, Freed was honored at the Grammy Awards with the Trustees Award.
 In 2017 he was inducted into the National Rhythm & Blues Hall of Fame in Detroit, Michigan.

-Freed was used as a character in Stephen King's short story, "You Know They Got a Hell of a Band", and was portrayed by Mitchell Butel in its television adaptation for the Nightmares & Dreamscapes mini-series.
+Freed was used as a character in Stephen King's short story "You Know They Got a Hell of a Band", and was portrayed by Mitchell Butel in its television adaptation for the Nightmares & Dreamscapes mini-series.
 He was the subject of a 1999 television movie, Mr. Rock 'n' Roll: The Alan Freed Story, starring Judd Nelson and directed by Andy Wolk.
 The 1997 film Telling Lies in America stars Kevin Bacon as a disc jockey with a loose resemblance to Freed.
-Jack Macbrayer portrayed Freed on the Comedy Central show Drunk History in a segment on Freed's legacy.
+Jack McBrayer portrayed Freed on the Comedy Central show Drunk History in a segment on Freed's legacy.
 The Cleveland Cavaliers' mascot Moondog is named in honor of Freed.

 Freed is mentioned in The Ramones' song "Do You Remember Rock 'n' Roll Radio?" as one of the band's idols.
 Other songs that reference Freed include "The King of Rock 'n Roll" by Terry Cashman and Tommy West, "Ballrooms of Mars" by Marc Bolan, "They Used to Call it Dope" by Public Enemy, "Payola Blues" by Neil Young, "Done Too Soon" by Neil Diamond, "The Ballad of Dick Clark" by Skip Battin, a member of the Byrds, and "This Is Not Goodbye, Just Goodnight" by Kill Your Idols.

+The 2023 off-Broadway musical Rock & Roll Man follows Freed's rise and influence in radio using various songs that he played on the radio.
+Constantine Maroulis played Freed.

+In 2024, RiffTrax produced and published a humorous commentary for the 1956 musical drama film Rock, Rock, Rock!, in which Freed appeared on as a show presenter.